flok/pydualsense/README.md

 # install

-Download [hidapi](https://github.com/libusb/hidapi/releases) and place the x64 .dll file into your System32 folder.
+Download [hidapi](https://github.com/libusb/hidapi/releases) and place the x64 .dll file into your Workspace.
 After that install the package from [pypi](https://pypi.org/project/pydualsense/).

 ```bash
 pip install pydualsense